one-repo-to-rule-them-all/media-collection-tracker/README.md

 ```

 Tests cover:

-- Adding an item
+* Adding an item
-- Reading items
+* Reading items
-- Updating an item
+* Updating an item
-- Deleting an item
+* Deleting an item
-- Edge cases (e.g., deleting non-existent items)
+* Edge cases (e.g., deleting non-existent items)

 ---

 ## Notes

 * Backend automatically uses the SQLite database in `database/media.db`
-* Frontend (React) is configured to interact with the backend API
+* Frontend (React) is now fully functional and validates required fields (`title`, `creator`, `category`, `status`) before submission
-* npm scripts include a `prestart` script to automatically install backend dependencies and populate database
+* npm scripts include a `prestart` script to automatically install backend dependencies, populate database, and install frontend dependencies
+* Frontend and backend are run concurrently via `npm run start`, if making changes you should just run `npm run backend` and `npm run frontend` in their own bash terminal

+✅ Tip: Always activate the virtual environment before running backend scripts, e.g., python prestart.py or uvicorn main:app --reload.
 ---

 ## 📌 Next Steps

-- Build React frontend to interact with API visually
-  - introduce this section or something npx create-react-app frontend
-- Add filtering/searching in frontend
+* Add filtering/searching in frontend
+* Add more detailed status options if needed (e.g., “Not Started”, “In Progress”, “Completed”, “Wishlist”)
+* Add update and delete capability in frontend
+* Add logic to not allow duplicate entries
+* Create a script to revert db back to original state
+* Setup docker containerization
-- Deploy to cloud for remote access
+* Deploy to cloud for remote access

 ---